ImSimpy/The-First-Descendant-Asset-Locations/Descendants.md

+# Descendants

 >[!TIP]
-> Most of the time with these paths you have to press the folder at the end of the path
+> most of the time with these path you have to press the folder at the end of the patch
 >
 >
 >

-# All Descendants File Location
+# File Location

 * `M1/Content/Characters/PC/MESH`